noahehall/theBookOfNoah/0current/databases/looker.md

       - intervals: e.g. second, minute,hour, etc
     - time: for time time fields
       - timeframes: cast a date/timestamp into different forms of time
-- symmetric aggregation: lookers solution to the fan out problem with 2 premises
+- symmetric aggregation: lookers automatic solution to the fan out problem with 2 premises
-  - must use primary keys in the views
+  - must set a primary key(s) in the view
   - correctly specify the relationship between tables in the join
+  - how it works
+    - count(\*): applies a COUNT(DISTINCT primarykey) clause in the sql
+    - SUM|AVG: applies a DISTINCT(SUM (MD5 has to the primary key)) - MD5(primary) in the sql
+      - just google both to get the algebra if you're not in looker land

 ##### dimensions